NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 ---

+### 4.1 Where state comes from (indexer, fallback, on-chain)

+To keep the app fast and reliable:
+- the **indexer** provides initial state for lists and history
+- the **fallback** activates automatically if the indexer is unavailable
+- the **raffle detail view always confirms critical state on-chain**

+This means:
+- a raffle may briefly look “Open” or “Drawing” while data refreshes
+- before any action, the frontend verifies the on-chain state

+If indexer data, fallback data, and on-chain data differ,
+**on-chain data always wins**.

+---

 ### Winner display (transparency)

 Once a raffle is **Settled**, the UI should clearly display the winner on:
 - the raffle details view
-- raffle cards in “past” / “expired” browsing views
+- raffle cards in past / expired views

-This should be presented as factual state, not celebration:
+This should be presented as factual state:
-- show a truncated address (e.g. `0xABCD…1234`)
+- truncated account (e.g. `0xABCD…1234`)
-- show the prize amount
+- prize amount
-- provide a link to view the result on-chain when possible
+- proof link when possible

 The UI must not imply a winner exists before settlement.